atavory/ibex/docs/source/extending.rst

     4  3.0  5.0

-We can, however, now use it for fitting on one ``DataFrame``, and transforming nother:
+We can, however, now use it for fitting on one ``DataFrame``, and transforming another:

     >>> from sklearn import model_selection
     >>>